miuim/php-jwt/README.md

 # Why?

 JWT can be [insecure](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid).
-In order to solve some of the issues we wrote a library that does not even parse the JWT header.
-It will directly verify the signature with the chosen algorithm and key.
-No discovery, no attacks.
+In order to solve some of the issues we wrote a library that solves some of these problems.
+It will directly verify the signature with the chosen algorithm and key, and not check the header to see which algorithm was used.

 # Keys